-Balsamic Glazed Caprese Chicken made over with juicy chicken thighs!
+Caprese Chicken made over with juicy baked chicken thighs!
 Many Caprese Chicken recipes I have found over the last few months call for searing chicken with salt and pepper and adding vinegar right at the end.
 But, why?
 This recipe is different.

-I love the amazing flavour of balsamic chicken and baking chicken thighs in a sweet balsamic gaze has to be the be all and end all of ALL baked chicken.
+I love the amazing flavour of baked chicken thighs in a sweet balsamic gaze… it has to be the best of all baked chicken recipes.
 PLUS, adding mozzarella and basil into that mix?
 Well.

 I hope you’re not getting sick of seeing Caprese around here.
 The Caprese Deep Dish Mini Pizzas and Caprese Frittata were so good.
 Not to mention those Caprese Stuffed Garlic Butter Portobellos.
 But it was time for chicken, and this Caprese recipe is SO EASY.
 One of the EASIEST and TASTIEST recipes on this whole entire blog.